geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 The tiny device looks great.
 Sorry, go ahead.

 ##### **Qazalin** [[00:40:44](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=2444)]
-Yeah, so for llama memory, right now, we see that the optimizer states just stay alive like 40% of the time.
+Yeah, so for LLaMA memory, right now, we see that the optimizer states just stay alive like 40% of the time.
 And that's not really much of a useful graph to be honest.
 It's the exact graph that we talked about, of like these steps and stuff.
 But I'm thinking of a different way to view this.
 Because I think it will be inevitable that you have a baseline of the model state and your optimizer and everything else is just how you can optimize your intermediate usage.

 ##### **Geohot** [[00:41:23](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=2483)]
 So I would really avoid, in the spirit of end to end, I would really avoid labeling weights as a certain kind of type.
 I would ask instead what, like almost like physics based characteristics do these weights have.
 So there's definitely a clear distinction between short lived weights and long lived weights.
 So there's buffers that only live during the execution of the graph, and there's buffers that persist beyond the end.